-Always remove the tether cord cap from engine cut-off switch when vehicle is not in operation in order to prevent accidental engine starting, theft or use by unauthorized persons.
+Always remove the tether cord cap from engine cut-off switch when vehicle is not in operation in order to prevent accidental engine starting or to avoid unauthorized use by children or others or theft.

 Towing an Accessory

 Always use a rigid tow bar to tow an accessory.
 Any towed accessory should have reflectors on both sides and at the rear.
 Check local laws for brake light(s) requirements.